Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## How do I set up MiSTer for 1080p, shimmer free gameplay?

 Set your device to 1080p60 by editing mister.ini on your SD card.
 Search it for:  video_mode and change it to video_mode=8.
 For shimmer free gaming, you’ll need to use a filter in each core.
 To do this, press your OSD button, flip right, and go to filters and select Interpolation (Sharp).
-If you do not have anything in your filters folder, you can download Interpolation sharp here:  https://raw.githubusercontent.com/MiSTer-devel/Filters_MiSTer/master/Filters/Interpolation%20(Sharp).txt .
+If you do not have anything in your filters folder, you can [download Interpolation sharp here](https://raw.githubusercontent.com/MiSTer-devel/Filters_MiSTer/master/Filters/Interpolation%20(Sharp).txt).
 Put it in your ‘filters’ folder and select it and you’re good to go.

 ##  How do I get the scanlines filters on my MiSTer to look good?